-In Feb 2018, the platinum prices remained steady as the slackened demand and the restrained supply balanced each other.
-The palladium prices fell due to weaker dollar and slack in demand owing to the Chinese new year holidays.
-In March, the prices of platinum decreased as the market is in surplus supply owing to the stable demand and more recovery from the secondary sources.
 Palladium prices decreased seemingly due to continued uncertain climate on the back drop of US's announcement of tariffs on the steel and aluminium imports.
 In April, the prices continued to decrease owing to the slack in demand.
 In May, platinum prices continued to fall due to lower demand.
 Continued decline in palladium prices was stemmed and rhodium continued to rise due to strong industrial demand.
 In June, platinum prices continued to fall owing to concern over future demand and state of diesel car sales whereas rhodium and palladium prices registered an increase.
 In July, platinum prices experienced downward pressure by trade tensions and the prospect of higher electric-vehicle adoption.
 Palladium prices experienced decline whereas rhodium prices increased owing to favorable market conditions.
 In August, platinum and palladium prices continued to fall owing to strong dollar.
-Rhodium prices increased owing to constricted supply from South Africa.
+In September, rhodium prices increased owing to constricted supply from South Africa.
+Palladium prices increased on account of expected increase in the amount of palladium needed in every car owing to new emissions standards in China for cars becoming effective in 2020.
+Concerns over the intensifying trade dispute between the U.S. and China is also a contributor to the gains in palladium prices more recently.